 - Ideally, every message should be articulate, succinct, relevant, and compelling.
 Creating effective, well-articulated messaging can take up a lot of time.

 At a company level, permissions based email-marketing faces all the same challenges however, a well-organised marketing function can address and overcome the issues.

 While access to corporate templates and content can help, almost all messaging needs to be adapted to be presented in a personal manner.
 There are many practical ways to overcome the challenges and maintain a personal professional network numbering in the thousands.
 LinkedIn and several other well-known online applications have been designed specifically for this purpose.

 It is difficult to allocate sufficient time to the process of professional network development and management however, the potential is obvious.
 The greater the number of people whom a person can maintain a professional relationship with, the greater his or her potential for lead generation, improved productivity, and increased performance.

 If maintaining a professional network of 100 people yields £1m in revenue, would a network of 1000 people lead to sales of £10m?
 Probably not so halve it and halve it again to £2.5m.
 How much time and effort is justified by a potential 150% increase in results?

 Perhaps this is still overly optimistic.
 Let’s halve the potential again.
 Is a 25% increase in orders worth carving out a couple of hours a week to develop a larger network of regularly refreshed professional relationships?

 There is still an enormous opportunity to leverage the killer application of the nineteen nineties.
 We have barely scratched the surface.
-Sales email still has huge potential to extend the reach salespeople.
-The Internet revolution faltered in the opening years of the 21st century yet all types of online business are expanding at unprecedented rates.
+Sales email still has huge potential to extend the reach of salespeople.
+The Internet revolution faltered in the opening years of the twenty-first century yet all types of online business are expanding at unprecedented rates.